 It won’t matter if you got the cheapest ticket if you have extra costs to include per person.
 As a level set we rarely pay more than 150 a seat on any airline flight.
 This isn’t because of fancy perks.
-We simply always choose the cheapest rate, book at the 45 day mark before our vacation and take advantage of sales.
+We simply always choose the cheapest rate, book at the 45-day mark before our vacation, and take advantage of sales.

 - Checked Bags: The number of mickey ears we bring usually warrants checked bags.
-On Southwest, you get two bags per person included with your ticket cost.
+At Southwest, you get two bags per person included with your ticket cost.
 Other airlines will charge between 50-75 dollars per checked bag.
 So add that in.

 - Airline Seats: Most airlines charge for which seat you pick.
 Even the cheapest airlines.
 Depending on where you sit it could be between 12- 60 dollars for a seat per person in addition to your airplane ticket, and luggage cost.
 Southwest doesn’t charge for seats.